Construction On Pace Despite Coronavirus

 The Future of Arlington ISD Coming Together

-“Projects such as the District’s Fine Arts and Athletics Complex and the Gunn Fine Arts and Dual Language Academy will continue to move forward,” said Kelly Horn, AISD executive director of plant services, “provided the construction work force is not unavailable or diminished due to current health concerns affecting our community.”
+“Projects such as the District’s Fine Arts and Athletics Complex and the Gunn Fine Arts and Dual Language Academy will continue to move forward,” said Kelly Horn, AISD executive director of services services, “provided the construction work force is not unavailable or diminished due to current health concerns affecting our community.”
 (Read Horn’s full statement below.)

 Likewise, projects in the 2019 Bond that are in the design phase are moving forward as well.